aheze/SupportDocs/README.md

 -   [Notes](#notes)

 ## How It Works

-1. Write documents in Markdown
+1. Write documents in Markdown, on GitHub
-2. Let GitHub Pages compile the documents into a website
+2. GitHub Pages will convert them into HTML and host it for free
-3. Wait for the GitHub Action to generate a JSON data source and a README for you
+3. A custom GitHub Action will generate a JSON data source for you
-4. The SupportDocs library downloads the JSON and compiles it into a customizable format
+4. The SupportDocs library will download the JSON and display it to your users!

 ![How It Works - Graphic](https://raw.githubusercontent.com/aheze/SupportDocs/main/Assets/HowItWorks.png)

 ## Installation
 Installing SupportDocs takes two steps:

 1. Set up the GitHub repository where you write and host your documents
 2. Install the library inside your app

 ### Set Up the GitHub Repository
 This will be where you write your documents.
 GitHub Pages will translate your Markdown into HTML, and a custom GitHub Action will automatically compile the web pages into a JSON file.

 1. Scroll up to the top of this page and click <kbd>Use this template</kbd>